If you enjoy guitar history, then you may also find a few of my Guitar favorites on your list.

 This clip of "The Stratocaster Legend" was made in 2004, starring Hank Marvin and Dick Dale.
 It chronicles the origins of the famous Fender Stratocaster guitar.

-Please continue reading below if you are a Gibson fan.
+Please continue reading below the video if you are a Gibson fan.
 You will not be disappointed.

-I'll take you behind the scenes of my vinyl record collection to celebrate guitar players I have listened to for decades.
+I'll take you behind the scenes and share my vinyl record memories as I invite you to celebrate the guitar players I have listened to for decades.

 In addition, there are musicians who played a particular instrument that was unique or a part of historical importance.